aberba/aberba.github.io/_posts/2016-11-03-installing-watchtower-library-on-linux.md

 ## Installing PlayOn Linux

-Wine is available in the software center so you can either search and install from there or you can use the Ubuntu command-line with the following command;
+PlayOnLinux is available in the software center so you can either search and install from there or you can use the Ubuntu command-line with the following command;

 ```sh
 sudo apt install -y playonlinux